-B. Issues Related to Quality Controls

-The inspection of the Firm included consideration of aspects of the Firm's system of quality control.10

-Audit Performance

-A firm's system of quality control should provide reasonable assurance that the work performed on an audit engagement will meet applicable professional standards and regulatory requirements.
-On the basis of the information reported by the inspection team, including the audit performance deficiencies described in Part II.A (and summarized in Part I.A) and any other deficiencies identified below, the Board has concerns that the Firm's system of quality control fails to provide such reasonable assurance in at least the following respects -
+B. Issues Related to Quality Controls The inspection of the Firm included consideration of aspects of the Firm's system of quality control.10 Audit Performance A firm's system of quality control should provide reasonable assurance that the work performed on an audit engagement will meet applicable professional standards and regulatory requirements (QC 20.17).
+On the basis of the information reported by the inspection team, including the audit performance deficiencies described in Part II.A (and summarized in Part I.A) and any other deficiencies identified below, the Board has concerns that the Firm's system of quality control fails to provide such reasonable assurance in at least the following respects - Valuation of Restricted Shares of Common Stock Issued As discussed above, in one of the audits reviewed, the inspection team identified a significant deficiency related to the Firm's testing of the valuation of restricted shares of common stock.
+Based on review of the work papers and discussions with the engagement personnel, it appeared to the inspection team that the deficiency was attributable, at least in part, to the engagement personnel having approached this aspect of the audit without due professional care.
+This information provides cause for concern regarding the Firm's application of due professional care with respect to auditing the valuation of restricted shares of common stock.
+[Issuer A] This report's description of quality control issues is based on the inspection team's observations during the primary inspection procedures.

-Testing Appropriate to the Audit

-The Firm's system of quality control appears not to provide sufficient assurance that the Firm will conduct all testing appropriate to a particular audit, specifically with respect to the following issues:

-ICFR

-As discussed above, in one of the audits reviewed, the inspection team identified significant deficiencies related to the Firm's testing of controls over the accounting for derivative liabilities and stock-based compensation.
-Based on review of the work papers and discussions with the engagement personnel, it appeared to the inspection team that the deficiencies were attributable, at least in part, to the engagement personnel lacking

-This report's description of quality control issues is based on the inspection team's observations during the primary inspection procedures.
 Any changes or improvements that the Firm may have made in its system of quality control since that time may not be reflected in this report, but [have been] taken into account by the Board during its assessment of whether the Firm has satisfactorily addressed the quality control criticisms or defects within the twelve months after the issuance of this report.

-an appropriate understanding of PCAOB requirements related to auditing ICFR.
-This information provides cause for concern regarding the Firm's proficiency with respect to auditing ICFR.
-[Issuer C]

-Valuation of Intangible Assets

-As discussed above, in one of the audits reviewed, the inspection team identified a significant deficiency related to the Firm's testing of the valuation of intangible assets.
-Based on review of the work papers and discussions with the engagement personnel, it appeared to the inspection team that the deficiency was attributable, at least in part, to the engagement personnel lacking an appropriate understanding of the accounting standards related to the impairment of intangible assets.
-This information provides cause for concern regarding the Firm's proficiency with respect to auditing the recoverability of intangible assets.
-[Issuer E]
+Valuation of an Asset As discussed above, in one of the audits reviewed, the inspection team identified a significant deficiency related to the Firm's testing of the valuation of an asset.
+Based on review of the work papers and discussions with the engagement personnel, it appeared to the inspection team that the deficiency was attributable, at least in part, to the engagement personnel having approached this aspect of the audit without due professional care.
+This information provides cause for concern regarding the Firm's application of due professional care with respect to auditing the valuation of an asset.
+[Issuer A]